-Strengthening the SPS system in Comoros
+Strengthening SPS system

 To develop a strategy to strengthen the national SPS system.
 This strategy should be able to support and accompany strategies that seek to develop the country's agricultural exports.